Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Introduction

-We address DTI prediction with an emphasis on new drugs (S2), new targets (S3), and new drug-target pairs (S4).
+We address DTI prediction with an emphasis on new drugs (S2), new targets (S3), and pairs of new drugs and new targets (S4).
 First, the formulation of the inductive DTI prediction task that aims to perform predictions for any unseen drug-target pair is defined and its differences with the transductive one are clarified.
-Next, we propose a neighborhood-based DTI prediction method called Weighted k Nearest Neighbor with Interaction Recovery (WkNNIR).
+Next, we propose a neighborhood-based DTI prediction method called Weighted k-Nearest Neighbor with Interaction Recovery (WkNNIR).
 The proposed method can deal with all prediction settings, as well as effectively handle missing interactions.
 Specifically, WkNNIR detects neighbors of test drugs, targets, and drug-target pairs to estimate interactions in S2, S3, and S4, respectively.
 It updates the original interaction matrix based on the neighborhood information to mitigate the impact of missing interactions.
-In addition, WkNNIR exploits the concept of local class imbalance \citep{Liu2019Synthetic} to weight drug and target similarities, which boosts interaction recovery and prediction in S4.
+In addition, WkNNIR exploits the concept of local class imbalance \citep{Liu2019Synthetic} to weigh drug and target similarities, which boosts interaction recovery and prediction.

 Furthermore, we propose three ensemble methods to further improve the performance of WkNNIR and other DTI prediction methods.
 These methods follow a common framework that aggregates multiple DTI prediction models built upon diverse training sets deriving from the original training set by sampling drugs and targets.
 They employ three different sampling strategies, namely Ensemble with Random Sampling (ERS), Ensemble with Global imbalance based Sampling (EGS), and Ensemble with Local imbalance based Sampling (ELS).
+A short preliminary account of these three ensemble methods is given in \citep{liu2020local}.

-The performance of the proposed methods is evaluated on four benchmark datasets.
+The performance of the proposed methods is evaluated on five benchmark datasets.
 The obtained results show that WkNNIR outperforms other state-of-the-art DTI prediction methods.
 We also show that ELS, EGS and ERS are able to promote the performance of six different base models including WkNNIR in all prediction settings, and ELS is the most effective one.
 Last, we demonstrate cases where our methods succeed in discovering interactions that had not been reported in the original benchmark datasets.
 The latter highlights the potential of the proposed computational methods in finding new interactions in the real world.

 The rest of this paper is organized as follows.
 In Section 2, existing DTI prediction approaches are briefly presented.
 In Section 3, we define the formulation of inductive DTI prediction and compare it with the transductive one.
 The proposed neighborhood-based and ensemble methods are presented in Sections 4 and 5, respectively.
 Experimental results and analysis are reported in Section 6.
 Finally, we conclude our paper in Section 7.